Ogwen123/apollo/README.md

  - [x] add helper functions to state to make adding, removing projects etc
  - [ ] allow setting border width on individual sides in the button widget
  - [ ] make generic modal widget
+ - [ ] switch passing the style to each component to use cx.theme() instead